 What is Breathwork?

 Breathwork is a simple yet profound, three-part, breathing technique that originates from pranayama yoga.
-Unlike meditation, where we are aware of the mental chatter, Breathwork is an active meditation.
-You are working your breath and able to disconnect from the mind and enter a different state of consciousness.
-Read more below for what to expect during Breathwork, benefits of Breathwork, outcomes of Breathwork and the science behind Breathwork.
+Unlike meditation, where we are aware of the mental chatter, Breathwork is an active, efficient, effective technique that will allow you to disconnect from the mind, enter a different state of consciousness, and bring you to a deeper state of connection and love.
+You will lay down, music will be played and you will actively engage in the three-part breathe.
+Read more below for what to expect during Breathwork, benefits and outcomes of Breathwork as well as the science behind Breathwork.

 What to expect during Breathwork: